Sean-Leishman/blog/content/projects/gryosound.md

 It has to be said of course that the inspiration for this project came from a youtube video where someone had demonstrated this concept at a far greater scope: {{< youtube yjyhXKOq0Jg >}}

-But we wanted to answer the question if this same product could be similarily applied through everyday use, in the form of a mobile application.
+But we wanted to answer the question if this same product could be similarly applied through everyday use, in the form of a mobile application.

 ## System Deepdive